Am4nzi/govuk-design-system/README.md

 2. Run `npm i` to install dependencies
 5. Run `npm run serve` to start the app in development mode
 6. Navigate to `http://localhost:8080/`

-## Todos

-- I could have added more form validation rules (e.g. making sure date/month/year have max vlues), but I think I added enough for demonstration purposes

-## Bugs

-- Crown copyright logo does not appear